 The session reminded us that education is the premise of every society and every family, and that everyone has a personal stake in it.
 Our kids are coming to school with more needs than ever today, said the Superintendents, but they are not given the resources they need.
 Race and class, they reminded us, are impacting the kinds of resources that students of color can access.

 We are grateful to the Superintendents, our donors, and professional advisors for taking the time to engage with us, share your questions, and join the discussion on the future of the biggest school districts in the Bay Area.
-Below are a set of giving recommendations if you wish to support organizations working to provide education opportunities in our communities.
+We have compiled a list of giving recommendations if you wish to support organizations working to provide education opportunities in our communities.

 If you are interested to learn more about this session or upcoming Donor Peer Leaning Sessions, please contact email@example.com.